Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/misc/hosting.md

 >[!NOTE]
 > Double-check file paths, as you might accidentally move the wrong files around.

-- Now, let's login back to Debian `proot-distro login debian` and check if it's here.
-To check, run `ls` and if you need `projectname` in the list then it's there.
-From here.
+- Now, let's log back into Debian `proot-distro login debian` and check if the files are here.
+To check, you can run `ls` to list the current content of the folder.

 - Add your configuration file then build the project.